 The cost of providing CSTB's various programs and other supporting services have been summarized on a functional basis in the statement of activities.
 Direct expenses are charged directly to the related program.
 Certain costs which are directly shared have been allocated to programs based upon the relative benefits received.
 CSTB elected to account for indirect costs utilizing the cost allocation method, using modified total direct costs as the base, for the fiscal years ending June 30, 2023 and June 30, 2022.
 Supporting services in the statement of activities include expenses that have been allocated both directly and indirectly to the Organization's programs.
-Supporting services for the One Stop System including Information Technology, Management Information Systems, Facility Management, Community Outreach, and One Stop Staff training and development activities.
+Supporting services include planning, development, oversight and administrative functions of all programs, support services for the One Stop System including Information Technology, Management Information Systems, Facility Management, Community Outreach, and One Stop Staff training and development activities.